brotherelric/discord-ui/README.md

     ## **Fixed**
     - disable_action_row
     - disabling action row
-    - subclasses of dpy2 commands.Bot instances, they wouldn't get overriden which lead to not enabling needed debug events
+    - no interaction events being dispatched because subclasses of dpy2 commands.Bot instances wouldn't get overriden which lead to not enabling needed debug events
-    - when no target component in listeners could be found, the events for components wouldn't been dispatched
+    - when no matching component listener in `Listener` could be found, the events for components events wouldn't been dispatched
-    - delete_after keyword in message send overrided
+    - delete_after keyword in message send override

     ## **Added**
     - `**fields` to all functions that edit the message components.
 The **fields parameter can be used to edit other properties of the message without using `.edit` again and send a "useless" request